Sweet cream pancakes are thick and fluffy and make the perfect breakfast.

 - Half and half. (no more than 18% fat).
 If using half and half, then substitute the milk in the recipe for the half and half as well.
 Half and half is already a mixture of cream and milk.

-The milk component can be swapped for buttermilk too.
+The milk component can be swapped for buttermilk, too.
 If using buttermilk, omit the vinegar or lemon juice.
-Buttermilk is already acidic and this will react with the baking soda.
-The difference between buttermilk pancakes and these sweet cream pancakes is the addition of the cream.
+Buttermilk is already acidic, and this will react with the baking soda.

-In a large bowl, add the flour, sugar, baking powder, baking soda, and salt.
-Use a balloon whisk to mix the dry ingredients together and ensure there are no lumps of baking powder or baking soda remaining.
-If your baking soda is clumpy, before adding it to the bowl, break it apart with your fingers and sprinkle it over the flour.
+Add flour, sugar, baking powder, baking soda, and salt in a large bowl.
+Use a balloon whisk to mix the dry ingredients and ensure no lumps of baking powder or baking soda remain.

 Cooking